herraa1/omega-1.4-joyfix-board-v1/README.md

-# Omega Mainboard 1.4 JoyFix Board
+# Omega Mainboard Revision 1.4 JoyFix Board

-This is an interposer board that fixes the existing bug in the joystick circuit of the Omega Mainboard 1.4.
+This is an interposer board that fixes the existing bug in the joystick circuit of the Omega Mainboard revision 1.4 of the [Omega Home Computer](https://github.com/skiselev/omega) by Sergey Kiselev.

+> [!NOTE]
+> This fix is not needed if you already have a [Omega Mainboard revision 1.5](https://github.com/skiselev/omega/blob/master/Mainboard.md#changes), which includes the joystick circuit fix.

 # The standard MSX joystick circuit